 CPI Members get $50 off during checkout.

-Joint ACC/CPI members will see the $50 automatically in your cart.
+Joint ACC/CPI members will see the $50 savings automatically in your cart.

 Environmental representatives for manufacturers and suppliers of spray polyurethane materials, air quality test labs, consultants, regulators, researchers, etc.